abhijeetgurle/remote-code-execution/README.md

 ## How to use

-I have built this project as web application & it is hoted on [link](https://rce-platform.herokuapp.com/).
-Thanks to Nodejs & Nextjs.
+I have built this project as web application & it is hoted on [link](http://139.59.193.150:3000/).
+Thanks to [Digital Ocean](https://www.digitalocean.com/).

 ## Architecture